 Brunswick /Portland Shambhala Guides

 Shambhala Guides are individuals who have received training in offering initial meditation instruction.
 In addition, they are available to answer questions about the culture and more general information about what Shambhala Buddhism has to offer.
-Feel free to make connection with them at the centers or to ask for initial instruction, contact Rebekah Younger at email@example.com to make an appointment.
+Feel free to make connection with them at the centers or to ask for initial instruction, contact Sarah Chandler at firstname.lastname@example.org or 207-865-1907 to make an appointment.

 Shambhala Vision is rooted in the principle that every human being has a fundamental nature of basic goodness.
 This nature can be developed in daily life so that it radiates out to family, friends, community and society.
 More»

 This Week in Shambhala November 26, 2015 Community is part of our practice.
 Join us in the exploration & practice of community.
 “When we are gentle with ourselves, we are naturally gentle with others.”
 Sakyong Mipham Rinpoche Featured Programs: The Art of Being Human: Level I with Shastri Nicholas Kranz We will learn to experience … Continue →

 Community is part of our practice.
 Join us in the exploration & practice of community.
 “By relaxing the mind, you can reconnect with that primordial, original ground, which is completely pure and simple.” ~Chögyam Trungpa Rinpoche Featured Programs: Meditation Practice Weekend in Brunswick November 21st—November 22nd Full weekend of silent practice.
 Sitting and walking meditation, … Continue →